Developer(s) – Polyphony Digital

 PEGI – 3

-Released on the back of immense success on the original PlayStation with the first and second installment, Gran Turismo 3 had a lot of hype to live up to the pending release, and was able to do so in spectacular fashion; even gaining a score of 39/40 from Japan’s Famitsu, becoming only the eighth game in the publication’s history at that time to receive this honor.
-Though I do have to say as a prerequisite that I spent a lot of time playing this game when I was a kid, the more I’ve grown up, the more I’ve started to see this game as being more generic than what it’s initial reviews probably suggested; despite the fact I still enjoy playing it to this day.
+Released on the back of immense success on the original PlayStation with the first and second installment, Gran Turismo 3: A-Spec had a lot of hype to live up to the pending release, and was able to do so in spectacular fashion; even gaining a score of 39/40 from Japan’s Famitsu, becoming only the eighth game in the publication’s history at that time to receive this honor.
+Though I do have to say as a prerequisite that I spent a lot of time playing this game when I was a kid, the more I’ve grown up, the more I’ve started to see this game as being more generic than its initial reviews probably suggested; despite the fact I still enjoy playing it to this day.